JaneliaSciComp/neuronbridge-precompute-scripts/README.md

 - optional: run `util/find-mip-mismatches.py <mips dir> <aggregate mips file>`; expected output is `ID sets match`
     + there will likely be many duplicates; this is fine, as (eg) multiple channels will count as duplicates
     + however, there should be no IDs in the directory that are not in the aggregate file; if that happens, it will cause problems later; the website will show images in the initial line/body ID search that will not have search results

-## Step 1.5: Rob uploads images to S3

-Rob Svirskas will upload images to S3 and post their URLs to JACS.

-- in `/groups/scicompsoft/informatics/data/release_libraries`, create subdir with data version name if it doesn't exist
-- copy aggregate json files from step 1 to that new dir and let Rob know
-- "imageURL" and "thumbnailURL" attributes will be empty before Rob gets them into JACS
-- so we'll have to repeat step 0 and 1 so those fields will be populated
-    + in fact, since they don't depend on each other, could do step 1, have Rob do uploads, then repeat 1 and do 0 for the first time
-    + still working this out! there is undoubtedly a better way to do this
-- once populated, those fields ought to be carried along to the end results json files

-If it's not the first time for this dataset (eg, if it's a re-run), then many or most images will have already been uploaded.
-There's a script to filter the json file so it only contains the MIPs missing the "imageURL" field:

-`usage: util/filter-json-for-upload.py inputjsonpath outputjsonpath`

-Move that output file to the path noted above, and probably rename it with a date, and tell Rob.

 ## Step 2: Compute color depth matches